-1. A normal human can remember some “significant events” even from the early days of this life.
+1. An average human can remember some “significant events” even from the early days of this life.
 And these memories are not just a “summary,” but we recall a significant event in detail.
 It is like playing back a videotape.
 We recall the scene with pictures, sounds, the background, everything.
 Just recall some past events, and one can verify that for oneself.

 - Many cases of “memories from past lives” are reported mostly by children.
 But there are also accounts by some adults under hypnosis; see “Evidence for Rebirth.”

 2. Strong evidence is beginning to emerge that there is a “complete record” of one’s past (in this life), just like a videotape.
 These studies started with Jill Price, who contacted a team of scientists in the early 2000s about her ability to recall anything from 1974 onwards.
 Here is a video of her with Diane Sawyer on an ABC News program:

-3. Note that she says she can “see” what happened that day.
-It is not like she is recalling a “summary” or the gist of what happened.
-She can recall the whole episode in detail.
+3. She says she can “see” what happened that day.
+It is not like she recalls just a “summary” or the gist of what happened.
+She can recall the whole episode in great detail.
 Even the day and date come out effortlessly.

 - A team of scientists has studied her for five years and published a paper providing their findings: A Case of Unusual Autobiographical Remembering-Parker-2006